Scholarship Event 2020-2021

-The Spokane Estate Planning Council is pleased to announce its 2nd scholarship for attendance to our four dinner meetings and annual seminar to one student from each of the following schools: Eastern Washington University, Gonzaga University, Gonzaga Law School, and Whitworth University.
-The scholarship shall cover the fiscal year July 1, 2019 through June 30, 2020.
+The Spokane Estate Planning Council is pleased to announce its scholarship for $1000 and attendance to our four dinner meetings and annual seminar to a maximum of one student from each of the following schools: Eastern Washington University, Gonzaga University, Gonzaga Law School, and Whitworth University.
+The scholarship shall cover the fiscal year July 1, 2020 through June 30, 2021.

 The intention of our scholarship is to raise awareness of estate planning as a career path for those students studying accounting, finance, and law.

-This is our 2nd year to grant this scholarship and our process is subject to change for future years.
+This is our 3rd year offering a scholarship and our process is subject to change for future years.

 SPOKANE ESTATE PLANNING COUNCIL SCHOLARSHIP

 The purpose of the Spokane Estate Planning Council (“SEPC”) is to study and discuss topics germane to the field of estate planning.
 Estate planning is the process of anticipating and arranging for the protection, orderly administration, and disposition of a client’s wealth in accordance with their wishes, upon the occurrence of major events such as birth, marriage, divorce, incapacity, and death.
 Significant attention is paid to minimizing taxes and administration expenses.
 Estate planning requires the knowledge of state property, probate, and trust laws; and federal and state income, gift, inheritance, estate, and generation-skipping transfer tax laws.